Networkcaretaker/AI-social/README.md

 ---

-## Development Approach
+## AI Assisted Development Approach

-As requested, this project will follow a collaborative, iterative development approach:
+The project will follow a collaborative, iterative development approach:

 - Break down complex tasks into small, testable steps
 - Confirm completion of each step before proceeding to the next